 5. Mix things up.

-Vary the routine, learning forms, schedules, content, pacing, collaborations–do what you have to do to help keep the learning fresh and authentic.
+Vary the routine, learning forms, schedules, content, pacing, and collaborations–do what you have to do to help keep the learning fresh and authentic.

 Being aware of what’s coming up with your student’s lessons gives you the opportunity to mix things up and keep things interesting.
 Integrating field trips to local museums and wildlife refuges, projects completed away from the computer, and physical activities will keep them engaged and help them to apply the information they’re learning.
 For instance, a module on ancient Egypt can be complemented with a visit to the King Tut Exhibit, and a successful French lesson can be rewarded with crepes or macarons.